 Catherine Pickop was born in Hong Kong in 1983.
 Having brought up in an autocratic and conservative family, she has been constantly feeling insufficient and anxious throughout her life.
 She graduates from Business studies and hotel management and working hard for money for ten years.

 The life of chasing money confuses her even more, she decided to give up her career and concentrate on seeking the meaning of life, freedom, and companionship.
-Art is the only substantive way for her to communicate to herself.
+Art is the only substantive way for her to communicate with herself.
 Throughout the last 3 years of studying in Fine Art offered by Royal Melbourne Institute of Technology, she finds that life has another meaning for her.

 5th Place - Gary Wiesner - "Cubic"